ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 For the methods to work, you need to connect to the private network through the SL VPN service, such as [IBM Cloud SSL VPN - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.

-Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console **interface > media tab**.
+Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console and clicking **Interface > Media tab**.
 { :note}

 ## Option 1 (preferred): using IPMI (ISO on a CIFS share)